finos/compliant-financial-infrastructure/templates/ServiceApprovalAcceleratorTemplate.md

 <li><p>When you launch a new cluster using the AWS Management Console, AWS CLI, or Amazon Redshift API, you must supply a clear text password for the master database user</p></li>
 </ul>
 <blockquote>
-<p>To protect the password make sure to encrypt the plaintext password using the following command (assuming CMK used to encrypt cluster) “aws kms encrypt --key-id &lt;kms_key_id&gt; --plaintext &lt;password&gt;”</p>
+<p>To protect the password make sure to encrypt the plaintext password using the following command (assuming CMK used to encrypt cluster) “aws kms encrypt --key-id &lt; kms_key_id&gt; --plaintext &lt; password&gt; ”</p>
 </blockquote></td>
 <td><ol type="1">
 <li><p><a href="https://docs.aws.amazon.com/redshift/latest/dg/r_Privileges.html">https://docs.aws.amazon.com/redshift/latest/dg/r_Privileges.html</a></p></li>